 - Keep it short.
-Since this is a document that is seeking stakeholder buy-in, there will likely be plenty of editing to be done before it’s finalized, and it will need to be a quick reference guide for later.
+Since this is a project document that’s seeking stakeholder buy-in, there will likely be plenty of editing to be done before it’s finalized, and it’ll need to be a quick reference guide for later.
 So, keep it simple and save the verbiage for your full project plan.

 - Stay away from sweeping statements.
-You don’t want to over-commit your resources on the project before it even kicks off.
+You don’t want to over-commit your resources to the project before it even kicks off.